greenelab/meta-review/plos-comp-bio/diff/new/manuscript.md

 The Deep Review author ordering procedure illustrates authorship possibilities when all contributions are publicly tracked and recorded that would be difficult with a traditional collaborative writing platform.

 Papers with hundreds or thousands of authors are on the rise, such as the article describing the experiments and data that led to the discovery of the Higgs Boson [@15YfJWkEd] (5000 authors) and the report of the Drosophila genome [@Szy8sdWq] (1000 authors).
-Yet _the number of people that participated in writing_ those papers, as opposed to generating and analyzing the data, is not always clear and likely to be far below the number of authors [@NGOit8L2; @nahdPyLb].
+Yet _the number of people that participated in writing_ those papers, as opposed to generating and analyzing the data, is not always clear and is likely to be far below the number of authors [@NGOit8L2; @nahdPyLb].
 Manubot provides the scientists involved in large collaborations the opportunity to actively participate, through a public forum, in the writing process.

 ## Discussion